Simulating data

 want to skip this section.

-Sherpa offers a dedicated function sherpa.astro.fake.fake_pha()
+Sherpa offers a dedicated function sherpa.astro.fake.fake_pha() for

 simulations of PHA data.
-A DataPHA
+A DataPHA object

 needs to be set up with the responses for the source and an exposure

-time.
-So, we first create a DataPHA
+Alternatively, we first create a DataPHA object with

 >>> from sherpa.astro.data import DataPHA